-- Have you experienced the level of entitlement where someone that has never walked in your shoes is telling you what you are and what you know?
+- Have you experienced the level of entitlement where someone who has never walked in your shoes tells you what you are and what you know?
 Any mansplaining?
 Or something that happened to you, not them, is “water-under-the-bridge”?

 - Have you ever had a work conflict dismissed because you “just do not get” how things work instead of being humanely guided through the process?

 - Have you encountered any level of retaliation after going through the proper channels to raise a concern?